-Do I need a snagging survey?
+Do I Need a Snagging Survey?

 A snagging report is most often used for new build properties, in particular those purchasing off-plan.
 It involves an inspection which identifies unfinished work or defects.
-In today's day and age there is a high demand for houses to be built quickly.
+Today there is a high demand for houses to be built quickly.
 This generally leads to more defects and issues occurring within new build homes.

 We recommend that snagging reports take place prior to completion so that you know exactly what you are investing your money on.
 However, if this is not possible, they can usually take place within 2 years of the warranty date (terms differ so it is worth checking these details).
 Then you can have any faults rectified without any disruption to you, prior to moving in.

 Contact Southdown Surveyors